Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono

 Bug fixed in 1.9.0.0:
+- NEW FEATURE (Alban): The part list window has been moved to a tab next to the layers list
 - NEW FEATURE (Alban): A feature to download library package online from various sources (official web site, and non official url).
 - NEW FEATURE (Alban): Support local Connection Type file in order to facilitate the deployment of packages (now you can add a "config" sub folder inside a part category folder, and add a ConnectionTypeList.xml file inside in order to define the connections of your package)
 - NEW FEATURE (Vincent): An option to revert the counting of the parts in the budget (display remaining count instead of used count, option available in Preferences)